wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 discoverable outer *guru*, there is always the <span data-tippy-content="The true spiritual teacher.">sadguru</span>, the inner *guru*, who directs and helps from within.
-The words ‘outer’ and ‘inner’ are relative to the body only; in reality all is one, the outer beïng merely a projection of the inner.
+The words ‘outer’ and ‘inner’ are relative to the body only; in reality all is one, the outer being merely a projection of the inner.
 Awareness comes as if from a higher dimension.

 **Q:**&ensp;Before the spark is lit and after, what is the difference?

 **M:**&ensp;Before the spark is lit there is no witness to perceive the difference.
-The person may be conscious, but is not aware of beïng conscious.
+The person may be conscious, but is not aware of being conscious.
-It is completely identified with what it thinks and feels and experiënces.
-The darkness that is in it is of its own creätion.
+It is completely identified with what it thinks and feels and experiences.
+The darkness that is in it is of its own creation.
 When the darkness is questioned, it dissolves.
 The desire to question is planted by the *guru*.
 In other words, the difference between the person and the witness is as between not knowing and knowing oneself.
-The world seen in consciousness is to be of the nature of consciousness when there is harmony (<span data-tippy-content="Beïng, existence, true essence.
+The world seen in consciousness is to be of the nature of consciousness when there is harmony (<span data-tippy-content="Being, existence, true essence.
 In <em>yoga</em> the quality of purity or goodness.">sattva</span>); but when activity and passivity (<span data-tippy-content="Motivity, activity, energy.
 One of the three <em>gunas</em> or qualities of matter: <em>sattva</em>,
 <em>rajas</em> and <em>tamas</em>.
-In <em>yoga</em>, egoïsm.">rajas</span> and
+In <em>yoga</em>, egoism.">rajas</span> and
 <span data-tippy-content="Darkness, inertia, passivity.
 One of the three
 constituents (<em>gunas</em>) of the cosmic substance: <em>sattva</em>,
 <em>rajas</em> and <em>tamas</em>.">tamas</span>) appear, they obscure and